The risks of gastric sleeve surgery explained

 Although this can occur immediately after surgery it is more likely to be revealed when you make the transition from liquids to solid foods.
 The stomach is always a little tight immediately after surgery due to swelling, and this usually settles, but there are occasions when the narrowing does not ease.
 This usually requires a return to theatre for the stomach to be stretched a little.

 This will usually be identified in the 48 hours after surgery, and while you are still in hospital.
 It will require a return to theatre to identify the source of the bleed and to ‘clip’ it.
-It’s usually a straightforward procedure and requires a stay of just an extra couple of days in hospital.
-On some occasions the patient will require a blood transfusion.
+It’s usually a straightforward procedure and requires a stay of just an extra couple of days in the hospital.
+On some occasions, the patient will require a blood transfusion.

 Although the sleeve is an excellent procedure, patients have to consider that in the event of a complication, those complications are generally harder to fix than for the other procedures.
-In the case of the staple line leakage, this is because the you go from having a large, rather saggy stomach, to having a very tight stomach that is under pressure.
-The pressure has the effect of making leaks difficult to close as here is pressure pushing them back open.
+In the case of the staple line leakage, this is because you go from having a large, rather saggy stomach, to having a very tight stomach that is under pressure.
+The pressure has the effect of making leaks difficult to close as there is pressure pushing them back open.